Weburz/selfhosted-runners/README.md

 3. The script also downloads the runners for systems running on x64 machines.
 A future update will _probably_ support a more robust way to automatically fetch the appropriate runners to install.
-PR are welcome by the way if you want such a functionality at the earliest.
+Feel free to submit pull requests if you'd like to expedite the addition of this functionality.

-4. Do note, the script as it is right now will configure and install n runners if it is invoked n times.
-A future update _might_ change this behaviour so please share your ideas if you are aware of any better ways to handle the behaviour.
+4. Please note that, in its current form, the script will configure and install _n_ runners if invoked _n_ times.
+A future update _may_ change this behavior, so feel free to share any suggestions if you have better ideas for managing this process.

 ## Usage Guidelines